sobhanAhmadian/netbalance-analysis/README.md

 6. Install Pytorch Manually
     - We do not list PyTorch in pyproject.toml because the package is OS-dependent.
 [Install PyTorch 2.6.0](https://pytorch.org/get-started/previous-versions/#:~:text=v2.6.0) manually after activating the environment.

+## 📥 Data Preparation
+The datasets used in this project are not included in the repository due to their size.
+Please follow the instructions below to download and prepare the data.

+- Download the raw and processed data files from the [here](https://doi.org/10.6084/m9.figshare.30119653.v1).
+- Unzip the downloaded file and place the `data_repository` folder in the `src/netbalance/data_repository/` path.

 ## 📖 Tutorials